-To get a bike, please visit our interim bike shop in shipping containers at 16795 S. Golden Road, open Tuesday and Thursday afternoons from 1 – 5 p.m., weather permitting.
+To get a bike, please visit our bike shop at 1200 Johnson Road, Golden CO 80401, open Tuesday and Thursday afternoons from 1 – 5 p.m., weather permitting.
+We are in the temp building next to the school.
 The number and type of bikes of repaired and ready on any given day varies, as we are all volunteer and very busy trying to meet demand.
 Typically, we have between 2 and 10 adult bikes ready, and children’s bikes.
 You may need to stop by more than once to find the type and size you need.
 We ask for a minimum donation of $20 for a regular repaired adult bike ($10 for child’s), and also have some of the better bikes available for a higher donation.

 A bicycle is available to any customer who wants one, supplies vary depending on availability of volunteers to fix bikes and incoming donations.
 There is no means testing or required donation of time or money.
 Come to the shop during the posted hours and meet with a volunteer to get a bike.